 It’s easy ...

-- You can download a Friends membership form and fill in the details and send it through to the Centre
+- Click here to download a Friends Membership form and return it to the Centre.

-- Pop into the Centre and pick up a form, or you can contact us.
+- Alternatively pop into the Centre and pick up a form, or you can contact us.

 - If you wish to discuss any points or how you can be of help then please contact; Chris Horton - Chairman of the Friends on (01297) 560134